onerbs/sublime-ui/README.md

 # Sublime UI

-Utility to create Sublime Text 3 color schemes based on color palettes
+Utility to create Sublime Text color schemes based on color palettes.

 ## Creating palettes

-Take as reference the [example palette](https://github.com/onerbs/sublime-ui/blob/main/Palettes/elementary.palette).
+Take as reference the [example palette](Palettes/elementary.palette).

 The `palette` syntax is pretty simple:

-	A variable that starts with `$` will be placed in the `variables` section.
-	A variable that starts with `%` will be placed in the `globals` section.
+	A variable that starts with `$` will be placed in the `variables` section A variable that starts with `%` will be placed in the `globals` section

-The `rules` section is maintained in `rules.js`, and is shared by all palettes.
+The `rules` section is maintained in [`lib/rules.mjs`](lib/rules.mjs), and is shared between palettes.

-> For further information on this topic, see [the official docs](https://www.sublimetext.com/docs/3/color_schemes.html)
+> For further information on this topic, visit [the full documentation](https://www.sublimetext.com/docs/color_schemes.html).

-## Usage
+## Compilation

 The entry point of this package is a NodeJS script, run it via:

-	node ${SublimePackages}/UI/ui.js
+	node ${SublimePackages}/UI/cli.mjs

 Alternatively, create a new Build System in